Goal of the game

 A round is split into phases:

-- Each player fills his hand up to 8 cards and gets a secret Transportation Counter.
+- Each player fills their hand up to 8 cards and gets a secret Transportation Counter.

 - One after another, each player chooses a Transportation Counter from the 5 visible or draws from the facedown stack, until each player has taken 3.

 - One after another, each player travels from town to town.
-The current position of a player is indicated by the Elf Boot of his color, initially set on the biggest town, Elvenhold.
+The current position of a player is indicated by the Elf Boot of their color, initially set on the biggest town, Elvenhold.

 At the end of the round, a player can keep a maximum of 4 cards in hand, and keeps only 1 Transportation counter.
 All played Transportation counters are then cleared off of the board and a new round begins!

 - on the roads on which a Transportation Counter has been set

 - on the rivers

 To travel on a road, a river or a lake, the player needs to pay with the cards in hand the cost matching the terrain of the road and the means of transport used.